 e.g. Art & Design Foundation students are accommodated in New Wharf Hall, as they begin earlier than students on other courses

-... and Nursing and Midwifery students are accommodated together in Waterway Gardens , as they may be working shifts and require longer contracts.
+... and we offer Nursing and Midwifery students Waterway Gardens , as they may be working shifts and require longer contracts.

 Can I book a room next to my friend?